cybertraining-dsc/sp21-599-354/project/index.md

 the segmented data is used.
 This is because it is important for the AI to train such that it detects patterns only for the most important features of the image.
 If the AI were to train on the images in the background, it might learn features of the sand or border instead of the leaves.

-The next component to consider is the image size to be used.
-The CNN requires all images to be a uniform size to run correctly, while the original segmented data contains images of different sizes, ranging from a few 10s of pixels wide to over 4000.
-In order to get a sense a balance between having a broad enough dataset to have a large enough representation of the plant pictures to draw meaningful conclusions and the need to have reasonable file sizes, the image’s width or height, whichever is larger, was recorded and loaded into a histogram for each plant species.
-From a visual examination, 300x300 pixels was selected.
-An additional 100 pixels of padding were added to the final image size to prevent the images from being cut off when rotated.
-For each image in the segmented dataset, it is expanded to 400x400 pixels, and added to the straight image folder.
-Then, each image is rotated and versions are saved to a rotation folder.
-An ideal rotation would allow a fine grain of rotation.
-However, some resource limitations were met with the GPU used for the neural net.
-At first, the images were rotated by 10 degrees each before being saved, then 30, then 60, and finally 90.

 ![Figure 1](https://github.com/cybertraining-dsc/sp21-599-354/raw/main/project/images/large_weeds.jpg)